Chapter Two – Time Changes All

 Logan's shoulders slumped.
 He shook his head slowly.
 "I thought you were okay, you were out dancing."

 "She never told me she spoke to you."

 "She called my place in the city, wanted to know if I was okay.
 When I asked how you were she told me you were having the time of your life."

-"It was nothing but a lie, a face I showed the others so they wouldn't know," Ororo said.
+"But it was nothing but a lie, a face I showed the others so they wouldn't know," Ororo whispered.

 "You've already said that."

 "An' I'll keep sayin' it till you believe it."
 He took hold of her hand again, lifted it to his lips and lightly kissed the torn knuckles.
 When he looked up at her he saw her eyes were tearing and she did nothing to hide it.

 "Then, you think we should start over," she murmured as if thinking out loud.

 "If you'll give me a chance."

 "And you will not leave me in the middle of the night?"